ajj8866/facebook_mkt/README.md

 - `major_map_encoder`: Encoder for major product category
 - `major_map_decoder`: Decoder for major product category

-<u>Note</u>: Minor category and decoder not set withiin this class given the specifics would depend on user input when instantiating the mnodel.
+<u>Note</u>: Minor category and decoder not set within this class given the specifics would depend on user input when instantiating the mnodel.
 As such the minor encoder and decoder is set during the model execution phase

 ## linear_regression.ipynb
 Basic attempt at inferring price using a generic linear regression model with product categories as dummy variables